Matt Tuiasosopo: Personal life

-Tuiasosopo is the younger brother of Marques and Zach, and the son of Manu Tuiasosopo.
-His father and brothers played college football in the Pac-10 Conference; Manu at UCLA and his two older brothers at Washington in Seattle.
-Their older sister Leslie Gabriel played volleyball at Washington, and is currently an assistant coach for the Huskies under head coach Jim McLaughlin.
+Tuiasosopo is the younger brother of Marques and Zach Tuiasosopo and the son of Manu Tuiasosopo.
+His father and brothers played college football in the Pac-10 Conference; Manu at UCLA and his two older brothers at the University of Washington.
+Both Manu and Marques played in the National Football League, and Marques is now a football coach.
+Their older sister Leslie Gabriel played volleyball at Washington and is currently the head coach of the Huskies.
+He is a cousin of Naya Tuiasosopo, the perpetrator of the Manti Te'o catfishing hoax and subject of the documentary Untold: The Girlfriend Who Didn't Exist.

-Tuiasosopo's brother-in-law is Micah Owings.
-He is a cousin of Ronaiah Tuiasosopo, perpetrator of the Manti Te'o girlfriend hoax.
+Tuiasosopo is married and has three sons.
+His brother-in-law is Micah Owings, who had been his housemate during spring training.